 You will need 3/4 teaspoon of kosher salt per pound of turkey.

-When you make your turkey brine or dry turkey rub, it is all going to depend on how large of a turkey you have.
-You’re just gonna have to do a little math to figure out how much you will need or you’ll end up with too salty of a turkey.
+When you make your turkey brine or dry turkey rub, it will all depend on how large your turkey is.
+You’ll just have to do a little math to figure out how much you will need, or you’ll end up with too salty a turkey.

 Do I rinse off salt from dry brine?

 Rinsing off the salt from a dry-brined turkey is a matter of preference.
 Some people prefer to rinse the turkey to remove excess salt, while others find that the flavors have penetrated the meat sufficiently without rinsing.
-If you do choose to rinse, make sure to pat the turkey dry thoroughly afterward to ensure a crispier skin when cooking.
+If you choose to rinse, pat the turkey dry thoroughly afterward to ensure a crispier skin when cooking.

 What is the best salt to use for a Salt Brine Turkey?